Sindhi language: Sindhi diaspora

-In Malaysia, Indonesia, and Singapore (where Sindhi has no official status), ethnics Sindhis are largely shifting to English as their first language, excepting some monolingual first-generation immigrants and second-generation speakers who use Sindhi at home.
+In Malaysia, Indonesia, and Singapore (where Sindhi has no official status), ethnic Sindhis are largely shifting to English as their first language, excepting some monolingual first-generation immigrants and second-generation speakers who use Sindhi at home.
 Codeswitching of varying degrees is observed in some speakers, usually with English but also with Malay and Indonesian.
 Similar shift to English is found in the smaller Hong Kong Sindhi community.